adidasslice/adidasslice.github.io/README.md

-a typical erotology proof the advance of logogram.
+Erotology proof the advance of logogram.